AZSTARYS® is available for $60 or less for all commercially insured patients—see savings offer for eligible patients.

 52.3 mg/10.4 mg | 40 mg |

-References: 1.
+Reference: 1.
 AZSTARYS.
 Prescribing information.
+Corium LLC; 2025.

 AZSTARYS is a central nervous system (CNS) stimulant indicated for the treatment of Attention Deficit Hyperactivity Disorder (ADHD) in patients 6 years and older.